alexracape/lego-learner/README.md

 - Figure out best hyperparameters and tune models to predict set value
 - See if we can find number of sets manufactured
 - Use model to identify undervalued sets
+  - Ex: model predicts price should be more than it is listed as
+  - Can frame as fundamental analysis
 - Buy undervalued sets and see how the cohort does, maybe go by year?
   - Ex: train on all except 1995, then buy sets from that year
 - Compare returns to benchmark and S&P 500 for kicks